Everyone is welcome sign in American Sign Language.

 Or Ami is a welcoming, inclusive, and responsive community.
 We want you to feel comfortable at our synagogue.
 We recognize that part of being inclusive means sharing details that help everyone to make the best decisions for themselves.
 We also invite your feedback and involvement in meeting any community needs that we have not yet addressed.

 Or Ami’s building is all one level with hallways and door frames that range between 31 and 36 inches wide.
-Each restroom has at least one stall that is also designed with wheelchair users in mind.
+We have an ADA compliant all-gender restroom.

 We do not yet have automatic doors in the building, but the rabbi or other community members will be happy to hold the doors open for you.